 In addition, studies have shown long work hours can also lead to more accidents and health issues for workers, especially in high-risk, service based industries like healthcare.
 The physical repercussions of overwork have also been shown to contribute towards attrition, healthcare costs and absenteeism for employers.

 For instance, a United States analysis of over ten thousand workers between 1987 and 2000 as part of the National Longitudinal Survey of Youth found those who worked at least twelve hours each day or at least sixty hours per week had considerably higher (37 percent and 23 percent, respectively) injury hazard rates than other workers.

 In fact, high numbers of workers report feeling like their productivity is regularly compromised as a result of long work hours, with negative consequences for employers.
-In one study, 46 percent of HR leaders cited employee burnout as responsible for up to 50 percent of their firm’s attrition, for example.
-Furthermore, the same study found unfair compensation, unreasonable workload, and too much overtime were the top three contributors to burnout.
+In one study, nearly half of HR leaders cited employee burnout as responsible for up to 50 percent of their firm’s attrition, for example.

 Another United States study from 2004 indicated 38 percent of workers (out of a sample of 30,000) acknowledged experiencing “low levels of energy, poor sleep, or a feeling of fatigue” on a regular basis over the measured time period.

 Despite this wealth of findings into the negative repercussions of overwork, few workers, especially in the United States, can rely on the law to regulate extremes in their working hours.
 The U.S. Fair Labor Standards Act (FLSA), for example, states that any work over 40 hours in a 168 hour period is counted as overtime, however there are almost no national legal protections for them in this scenario.
 The responsibility for ensuring workers are treated fairly and can be at their most productive therefore falls to the employer.